Questions? Call or text anytime 📞 818-446-9627

 How Affirmations Can Rewire Negative Thought Patterns

-The consistent repetition of positive affirmations can actually reinforce neural connections within the brain, which in turn helps to shape an individual's self-perception and promote a more optimistic outlook on life.
-This process has the potential to gradually diminish the impact and frequency of negative, anxious thoughts over time.
-Research suggests that engaging in positive self-talk activates specific areas of the brain that are associated with feelings of well-being and reward.
+The consistent repetition of positive affirmations can reinforce neural connections within the brain.
+This helps shape self-perception and promotes a more optimistic outlook on life.
+This process has the potential to gradually reduce the impact and frequency of negative, anxious thoughts over time.
+Research suggests that engaging in positive self-talk activates specific areas of the brain associated with feelings of well-being and reward.

 The Connection Between Positive Self-Talk and Reduced Anxiety

-Affirmations can play a role in counterbalancing the brain's natural inclination to prioritize negative information.
-By consciously focusing on affirmations that align with personal values and goals, individuals can help to shift the brain's focus away from fear-based reactions and towards more constructive and solution-oriented thinking, ultimately leading to a reduction in stress and anxiety levels.
-Several studies have indicated that the practice of self-affirmation can be effective in reducing stress and improving problem-solving abilities, particularly under pressure.
-Notably, research on programs that incorporate self-affirmation techniques has shown positive effects on improving postpartum blues scores and increasing levels of the neurosteroid allopregnanolone, which is involved in mood regulation.
-This study on the Self-EAR program provides preliminary evidence suggesting that the benefits of affirmations, when combined with relaxation and self-empowerment techniques, may extend beyond psychological well-being to influence neurobiological factors associated with postpartum mood regulation.
-While further research is warranted, these findings suggest a potential physiological impact of such practices on the complex emotional landscape of the postpartum period.
+Several studies have indicated that self-affirmation can be effective in reducing stress and improving problem-solving abilities, particularly under pressure.
+Research on programs that incorporate self-affirmation techniques has shown positive effects on improving postpartum blues scores and increasing levels of the neurosteroid allopregnanolone, which is involved in mood regulation.
+The Self-EAR program study provides preliminary evidence that the benefits of affirmations, when combined with relaxation and self-strength techniques, may extend beyond psychological well-being to influence neurobiological factors associated with postpartum mood regulation.
+While further research is needed, these findings suggest a potential physiological impact of such practices.

 Beyond Words: Complementary Strategies for Managing Postpartum Anxiety